vanGoghhh/tp/docs/DeveloperGuide.md

 The find operation is subjected to improvements to be implemented in v1.3 where we will allow users to find candidates or jobs using other fields like address, tags, vacancy, etc.

+### \[Implemented] Edit feature

+The implemented edit mechanism is facilitated by `ModelManager`.
+It implements `Model` and contains a `FilteredList`, which is a subclass of `ObservableList`.
+Additionally, it implements the following operations:

+*`ModelManager#setPerson(Person target, Person editedPerson)` —  Replaces the Person target  with editedPerson.
+*`ModelManager#updateFilteredPersonList(Predicate<Person> predicate)` —  Updates the FilteredList of persons using the supplied predicate.

+Given below is an example usage scenario and how the edit mechanism behaves at each step.

+Step 1.
+The user launches the application for the first time.
+The `FilteredList` will be initialised with the `UniquePersonList` from `personAddressBook` which contains a list of candidates.

+Step 2.
+The user executes `edit can 2 n/Rob Mi e/rob@kmail.com` to change the `Name` and `Email` of the candidate at index 2 to Rob Mi and rob@kmail.com respectively.
+If the command format is invalid, `EditCommandParser` throws an error.

+Step 3.
+A `EditPersonDescriptor`, which is an inner class of `EditPersonCommand`, is created from parsing the command and a `EditPersonCommand` object is created.
+In the `EditPersonCommand#execute` method, if the candidate index provided by the user is invalid, an error is thrown.
+Otherwise, the method `ModelManager#updateFilteredPersonList(PREDICATE_SHOW_ALL_PERSONS)` is invoked and the `FilteredList` is updated.
+The `personAddressBook` is also updated with the new changes and saved.

+The following sequence diagram shows how the edit operation works in the scenario described above:

+The above example illustrates the execution of a `edit can` command for Person.
+A `edit job` command works in a similar manner for Jobs but with the analogue EditJobDescriptor, EditJobCommand and JobAddressBook classes.

 ### \[Proposed\] Undo/redo feature